Eelsie/Business-Analytics/Consumer Behavior Analysis/README.md

 **Market Segmentation**

 Market segmentation is the activity of dividing the entire consumer to sub-groups of consumer.
 Mostly the segmentation is done on basis of shared needs, common interests, similar lifestyle or demographics.
 B2B sellers segment the market according to business or country, whereas B2C sellers take into account lifestyle and demographics mostly.
+S-T-P(Segmentation -> Targeting -> Positioning) is also a commonly used process for market planning.
+One or more segments are selected for targeting, and products or services are positioned in a way that resonates with the selected target market or markets.

+***Bases for Market Segmentation***

+* Identifiability:

+* Sustainability:

+* Accessibility:

+* Responsiveness:

+* Actionable: